Vicky McClure’s emotional genealogy journey

 With over 30 billion records, Ancestry is a great place to start your family history.
 Whether you’re new to genealogy or just looking for a refresher, Laura House has some top tips for building your tree, navigating the database, and exploring your DNA results.

-SIGN UP AND CLAIM YOUR FREE PLACE
+SIGN UP AND CLAIM YOUR FREE VIDEO

 Image credits: